-They are mixed multiple choice and what the organization calls “advanced innovative” questions.
-These are drag-and-drop questions, as well as “hotspot questions” that are designed to measure both knowledge and cognitive skills.
-For instance, you may be presented with a question, and then you must drag all the correct answers from one side of the test into a “correct answers” box on the other side of the test (tests are done on computers, not on paper).
+The exam consists of mixed multiple choice and what the organization calls “advanced innovative” questions.
+There are drag-and-drop questions, as well as “hotspot questions” that are designed to measure both knowledge and cognitive skills.
+For instance, you may be presented with a question, and then you must drag all the correct answers from one side of the test into a “correct answers” box that is on the other side of the test.

 How does the CISSP endorsement process work?